 Again, knowledge is key to success also in this area, so make sure to take your time and do the research properly up-front.

-For certain machineries, like vehicles, construction machines, production machines etc., maintenance history should be provided as well, along with other documentation like owner history, warranty information etc.
+For certain machinery, like vehicles, construction machines, production machines, etc., maintenance history should be provided as well, along with other documentation like owner history, warranty information, etc.

 You should also figure out if there are parts that will have to be replaced soon, and how that will inflict the total cost - both in material expenses, manpower and downtime.

-Leasing equipment, machinery and tools preserves capital, but might be more costly in total.
+Leasing equipment, machinery, and tools preserve capital but might be more costly in total.
 On the other hand, it gives more flexibility.
-And in some cases, for instance when it comes to very expensive equipment, it's the only option.
+And in some cases, for instance, when it comes to very expensive equipment, it's the only option.

 - Lower initial expense, which might give you the opportunity to step up production more quickly.

-- Leasing agreements may enable rapid equipment upgrades, which can be crucial when it comes to high-tech equipment like servers, aircrafts etc.
+- Leasing agreements may enable rapid equipment upgrades, which can be crucial when it comes to high-tech equipment like servers, aircraft etc.

 - Tax deductions.